saguilarDevel/schc-sigfox/docs/Tutorial-2-cloud-function-setup.md

 ![create-function](images/create-cloud-function-1.png)
 4. Complete creation form, with region.
 5. Set HTTP trigger.
 6. Click the Allow unauthenticated invocations.
+(Security must be implemented by http headers)
 7. Copy cloud function URL and save it for latter.
 8. Click Save and Next.
 9. Choose Python 3.7 as Runtime.